Justin-Tan/high-fidelity-generative-compression/README.md

 > "_Therefore, we emphasize that our method is not suitable for sensitive image contents, such as, e.g., storing medical images, or important documents._"

 ## Usage
-* Install PyTorch and dependencies from [https://pytorch.org/](https://pytorch.org/).
+* Install Pytorch and dependencies from [https://pytorch.org/](https://pytorch.org/).
 Then install other requirements.
 ```
 pip install -r requirements.txt
 ```